schlumpfling42/nnsfw/README.md

 - Get - defines that this method will be called on an HTTP GET request, the value will be appended to the path defined by the Controller annotation

 Method annotations
-The value defined for the annoations define the path (appended to the controller path) and can contain path variables.
+The value defined for the annotations define the path (appended to the controller path) and can contain path variables.
 The convention for path variables is ```{variable name}```.
 You can also define request parameters.

 Example URL http://lhv.me/bar?var2=foo: